 Even with the use of pragma Import, pragma Export and pragma Convention the vulnerabilities stated in Section 6.48 are possible.
 Names and number of parameters change under maintenance; calling conventions change as compilers are updated or replaced, and languages for which Ada does not specify a calling convention may be used.

-C.48.2 Guidance to language users
+6.47.2 Guidance to language users

 The mitigation mechanisms of Section 6.48.5 are applicable.

-C.49 Unanticipated Exceptions from Library Routines [HJW]
+6.48 Unanticipated Exceptions from Library Routines [HJW]

-C.49.1 Applicability to language
+6.48.1 Applicability to language

 Ada programs are capable of handling exceptions at any level in the program, as long as any exception naming and delivery mechanisms are compatible between the Ada program and the library components.
 In such cases the normal Ada exception handling processes will apply, and either the calling unit or some subprogram or task in its call chain will catch the exception and take appropriate programmed action, or the task or program will terminate.